 Fiedler hated what he viewed as the musicians’ elitism.
 “This damned snobbism is the thing I’ve been trying to fight all my life, every chance I get,” he once said.

 Their differences went beyond musical taste.
 Johanna Fiedler believed the musicians resented her father’s iron control over them.
-He timed concerts to last precisely 2 hours.
+He timed concerts to last precisely two hours.
 Every piece lasted exactly as long as it had the last time he conducted it.

-Fiedler brooked no nonsense during his disciplined rehearsals.
+Fiedler brooked no nonsense during his disciplined Boston Pops rehearsals.
 He insisted on perfect intonation, conspicuously raising or lowering his thumb if a musician was flat.
 His daughter conceded he could be abrupt and belligerent.

 “He would regard the musicians with something close to hatred,” wrote his daughter.
 “They would stare back at him with the same intensity.“